jonorthwash/ud-annotatrix/README.md

 ### serve dynamic files

 Run a copy of UD Annotatrix with server backend on your machine.
 Uploaded databases will be saved directly to your hard drive.
 This is the recommended method.

+There are two ways to get the application running.
+1. You have to have `git` installed.
-To install, run
+To install the application, run
 ```bash
 git clone https://github.com/jonorthwash/ud-annotatrix
 cd ud-annotatrix/
 npm install
 ```
+2. If you don't have `git`, you could just download [all files from the repository as a ZIP-archive](https://github.com/jonorthwash/ud-annotatrix/archive/master.zip), then unzip it into some folder, and do `npm install`.

+Obviously, [NodeJS](https://nodejs.org/en/download/) is obligatory environment for server setup of the application.

 #### Changing settings via configuration file

 You can configure the environment in several ways by setting `KEY=VALUE` pairs in the `.env` file ([the server configuration file](server/config.js)).